 When Everton rolled into Anfield to face their high-flying neighbours, they were 6th in the table, had only 3 defeats in 13 games (2 of those coming against United at Old Trafford and Arsenal at the Emirates) and looked comfortably the best side outside of the top 6.

 Then came the moment that turned Everton’s season, Everton battled well throughout the game, putting in one of their best performances at Anfield in recent years.
 They won more aerial duels, had 9 shots, hit the woodwork and had a chance cleared off the line by Joe Gomez.
 As the game was coming to a close, a freak error by Jordan Pickford gifted Liverpool the opener and winner, as he came up for a routine high ball into the box, he fumbled it back into the box where Origi was there to tap home.
-This is where the season began to turn for the worse for the Toffee’s.
-Everton went on an abysmal run of form in which in 14 games, they lost 9, drawn 2 and won just 3.
+This is where the season began to turn for the worse for the Toffees.
+Everton went on an abysmal run of form in which in 14 games, they lost 9, drew 2 and won just 3.
 Silva tried to change things tactically at Everton in order to change their fortunes, opting to alternate between a 4231, 443, 4141 and a 541.
 However, the changes in shape and tactics were not enough to stop this rotten form, Everton looked vulnerable particularly from set-pieces due to the zonal marking Silva had implemented and in general The Toffee’s looked like a team spiralling into mid-table mediocrity, at least for this season.
 Then came the second Merseyside Derby, the other turning point for Marco and his men.
 Silva had reverted back to his trusted 4231 in recent weeks and there had been signs of what Everton could be under Silva in the away match against Cardiff.
 Everton dominated in every aspect, winning 0-3 and defending well particularly set pieces, albeit against a poor side.

-The atmosphere was absolutely electric at Goodison, with the Everton PA system debuting the now infamous siren before Z Cars.
+Goodison’s atmosphere was absolutely electric, with the Everton PA system debuting the now infamous siren before Z Cars.
 The crowd did their part and were baying for a passionate performance against their rivals from across Stanley Park.
 Everton defended resolutely whilst still posing a threat themselves, throughout.
 The back four looked organised and assured, something it hadn’t looked for a very long time.
 The players ran themselves into the ground for one another, something that is not a preference but a necessity for the Goodison faithful.
 The match ended in a draw and whilst they never gained all 3 points the result was significant in that it felt like a weight had been lifted and The Blues’ dismal run had ended.
 The Blues had delivered a performance that their supporters could be proud of.

 Since that game, Silva’s men have simply not looked back, particularly at home.
 Everton have played 3 games at Goodison since the Merseyside Derby, against Chelsea, Arsenal and Manchester United.
 Everton have won all 3, scoring 7 goals and conceding 0.
-In between the Chelsea and Arsenal game they visited the London stadium where they also dismantled West Ham 2-0 in an encounter that in truth, should have been at least 5 or 6-0.
+In between the Chelsea and Arsenal game, they visited the London stadium where they also dismantled West Ham 2-0 in an encounter that in truth, should have been at least 5 or 6-0.

-The latest game at Goodison Park, the 4-0 demolition of Manchester United is without doubt the finest moment of Marco Silva’s first season in charge of Everton.
+The latest game at Goodison Park, the 4-0 demolition of Manchester United is, without doubt, the finest moment of Marco Silva’s first season in charge of Everton.
 Those 90 minutes against United represented everything an Everton side should be.
 Dominant, aggressive, up-tempo and ruthless.
 The crowd again were exceptional, getting behind the players for the entirety of the game and the men on the pitch responded with a performance that is one to remember.
 Of course, there are still kinks to iron out for Everton, mainly their inconsistency away from home, losing 2-0 away to a relegated Fulham and losing a 2-0 lead and subsequently being beaten 3-2 by Newcastle, are frustrating blots on what has been otherwise tremendous form.

 All in all, this turning point has shown what Everton and Marco Silva are capable of, they must continue in this vain for the remainder of the season and solidify their position as the 7th best team in the league, which they are.
 Looking ahead to next season, it is important that Marco can tie down both Gomes and Zouma permanently, as both have been key men in their first season.
-Marcel Brands and his team will be tasked with finding and securing key additions to the squad, boosting both depth and first team quality in preparation for an assault on the top 6 next seasons.
+Marcel Brands and his team will be tasked with finding and securing key additions to the squad, boosting both depth and first-team quality in preparation for an assault on the top 6 next season.